M-Satish/Scroll-Progress-Indicator/README.md

 ## Dependencies:
 * Studio pro version – 9.12.4
 ## Configuration:
-* Place the widget on the page where the progress bar needs to be shown.
+* Place the widget on the scrollable page where the progress bar needs to be shown.
 ## Known bugs:
 * None
 ## Screenshots: